 The alarm feature is enabled using the ALRMEN bit.
 This bit is cleared when an alarm is issued.
-Writes to ALRMVAL should only take place when ALRMEN = 0.
+Writes to ALRMVALH:ALRMVALL should only take place when ALRMEN = 0.

-As shown in Figure 19-2, the interval selection of the alarm is configured through the AMASK<3:0> bits (ALCFGRPT<13:10>).
+As shown in Figure 19-2, the interval selection of the alarm is configured through the AMASK bits (ALCFGRPT<13:10>).
 These bits determine which and how many digits of the alarm must match the clock value for the alarm to occur.
+The alarm can also be configured to repeat, based on a preconfigured interval.
+The amount of times this occurs, once the alarm is enabled, is stored in the lower half of the ALCFGRPT register.